 What is a Moyen Poodle?

-A Moyen is a medium sized poodle.
-Since the AKC does not have a category for the medium sized poodles they are generally classified as either a small standard poodle or sometimes they are a large mini poodle here in the USA.
-But at FCI they are considered to be one of the four sizes of poodle.
+A Moyen poodle is a medium sized poodle.
+Since the American Kennel Club (AKC) does not have a category for the medium sized poodles, they are generally classified as either a small standard poodle or sometimes they are a large mini poodle here in the USA.
+But at the World Canine Organization known as the Federation Cynologique Internationale (FCI) they are considered to be one of the four sizes of poodle.

-Although the Moyen is not recognized as a separate size category here in the USA, they should be.
+Although neither the Moyen nor the Klein are recognized as a separate size category here in the USA.
 Keep reading to find out why.

 How big does a Moyen (medium) poodle get?